Project-DA-FANH/dafanh_website/content/About.md

     <strong>Chico State</strong><br>
     <strong>Contact:</strong> rdonatello@csuchico.edu
   </td>
-  <td class=td.bio>A gal with many hats.
-Associate Professor of Statistics, Data Science Initiative Coordinator, Research Manager V at the Center for Healthy Communities, gamer, gardener and pitbull mamma.</td>
+  <td class=td.bio>Dr. Robin Donatello was raised in the North State, and currently works at Chico State as an Associate Professor of Statistics, Data Science Initiative Coordinator, and a Research Manager V for the Center for Healthy Communities.
+She is a gamer, gardener, pitbull mamma and currently working on leash training her cat.</td>
 </tr>
 <tr>
   <td><img src="/img/project_staff/Essia.jpg" alt="Dr. Essia Hamouda"/></td>